 The giant Earth sculpture ‘Gaia’ is returning to the Painted Hall

-The new year will kick off in Greenwich with the return of Luke Jerram’s stunning art installation ‘Gaia’.
-The recreation of Planet Earth will be suspended at the Old Royal Naval College from 3 January 2021.
+The summer will kick off in Greenwich with the return of Luke Jerram’s stunning art installation ‘Gaia’.
+The recreation of Planet Earth will be suspended at the Old Royal Naval College from 30 May 2021 for one month.
 The exact scale replica of our planet is internally lit and created using 120dpi NASA imagery.
 Measuring seven metres in diameter, making it 1.8million times smaller than Earth, the sculpture will be on show in the Painted Hall.

 Visitors will be able to stand back and gaze at the slowly rotating piece while listening to a surround-sound composition by composer Dan Jones.
 Jerram aims to give us an idea of astronauts’ vista of the Earth when travelling through Space.

 During the month-long display, there will be a series of late night openings every Friday.
-The dark winter nights will make the illuminated globe look even more spectacular.
 Visitors will also be able to enjoy food and drink, as well as check out the Baroque and contemporary art at the hall.